olizzh0105/review-data-source-analysis/assessment.md

 Google Play Store and Apple App Store both demonstrated successful lightweight review extraction and relatively consistent public-page retrieval.

-Apple App Store performed strongly from an extraction-feasibility perspective, with eight candidate review blocks identified in the representative-page test.
+Apple App Store performed strongly from an extraction-feasibility perspective, with review-related content successfully identified and extracted from the representative page.

 Google Play Store also demonstrated successful extraction and provides richer potential technical metadata, including app-version, operating-system, device, language, and helpful-vote information.
-This creates additional opportunities for product-level and technical sentiment analysis.

 Therefore, the practical testing alone does not clearly separate Google Play Store and Apple App Store.
 When technical feasibility is combined with metadata richness and downstream analytical potential, **Google Play Store provides the strongest overall balance for the initial ingestion workflow**.